up-design-team/cms-snippets/README.md

 # CMS Snippets

-Snippets for working in Drupal CMS.
+Snippets for working in UP Education's CMS.